princid/Laundrymart/README.md

 - Also add `sparkle.json` & `thumbs.json` file in your assets folder.

+## How to deploy:
+- Run this command in your terminal `npm install -g expo-cli`
+- then run `expo login`
+- then put your login credentials (username & password)
+- And once you're logged in, run `expo publish` to publish the app to the expo app store.
+- then, if it will ask "In order to publish an update, expo-updates needs to be installed.
+Do you want to install it now?", then just simply click "Y".
+It will basically insall the expo-updates.

 ## Resources used :
 - [Expo Icons](https://icons.expo.fyi/)
 - [Color Shades](https://htmlcolorcodes.com/color-picker/)